microsoft/CCF/doc/overview/threading.rst

 Configuration
 ~~~~~~~~~~~~~

-.. warning:: Multiple enclave threads are expiremental for now.
+.. warning:: Multiple enclave threads are experimental for now.
 The ``worker_threads`` configuration option should be set to ``0`` in production environments.

 To enable multiple worker threads, the ``worker_threads`` configuration option can be used  along with the number of desired threads to ``cchost`` when starting a CCF node.